IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 /whisk.system/pushnotifications        shared
 </pre>

-The package potentially being of interest is the `Slack` package; so let’s see what’s in there:
+The package potentially being of interest is the `Slack` package; so let's see what's in there:

 <pre>
 $ wsk package get --summary /whisk.system/slack